surifirstpin/biplus_documentation/docs/DatabaseConnection.md

    **Connection** specifies a database connection from which a model can retrieve the data.
 Following are the steps to be followed to set up database connection.

-**I.**  Get the connection details for database such as Host name, port, username and password etc from **Database Administrator**.
+**I.**  Get the connection details for database such as Host name, port, username and password etc from **Database Administrator.**.

 **II.** Enable secure access to database, such as :
   -  Using  IP Address Whitelist, optionally adding SSL Encryption.
   - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication

-**III.** Set up database to work with Bi+.
+**III.** Set up database to work with Bi+Acubi.
 Instructions may vary from dialect to dialect.
 Typically it includes providing approval to Bi+ to access database.

  ## Create Connection